 Some time ago, I was invited to do a readers' survey that was supposed to take just a few minutes and turned out to be 52 questions long!
 I immediately lost interest, and thought to myself, if I ever do a readers' survey, I'll make it short and won't ask unnecessarily nosy questions like how … Continue reading 5 Ways You Can Make This Website Even Better

-I had never heard of Lior Zoref until he offered to send me a copy of his book, Mindsharing: The Art of Crowdsourcing Everything (New York: Portfolio/Penguin, 2015).
-One story and I was hooked--to demonstrate the collective wisdom of a crowd, Lior brought a live ox on stage as part of a 2012 TED talk … Continue reading Mindsharing: One More Reason to Love Social Media
+last updated August 16, 2022 I had never heard of Lior Zoref until he offered to send me a copy of his book, Mindsharing: The Art of Crowdsourcing Everything (New York: Portfolio/Penguin, 2015).
+One story and I was hooked---to demonstrate the collective wisdom of a crowd, Lior brought a live ox on stage as part … Continue reading Mindsharing: One More Reason to Love Social Media

 It's always a blessing to hear from readers, to know that my words on a printed page or a computer screen actually connect with someone else.
 So I was glad to hear from Twitter friend Kate Morgan that she was inspired by this post to put together her own "To Don't" list.
 She's an educator, writer, … Continue reading I don’t overlook even the smallest crumbs of joy or forgiveness